Text to speech

 Genetic variants have been found in past research to protect people against the effects of amyloid and tau protein build-ups in the brain.
 One extremely rare genetic variation was recently found to protect a woman against the onset of symptoms from Alzheimer’s for several decades.
 Jeong’s research team suspects this variant may do the opposite.

-The researchers studied a group of 486 people who all had deposits of beta-amyloid and tau — two harmful proteins that are linked to Alzheimer’s — in their brains.
+The researchers studied a group of 486 people who all had deposits of beta-amyloid and tau — two problematic proteins that are linked to Alzheimer’s — in their brains.
 Some had normal thinking and memory skills, while others had mild cognitive impairment, and yet others had symptomatic Alzheimer’s.

 Some performed worse on cognitive tests than others.
 Those poor performers all shared one thing that the rest of the group did not: a certain genetic variant.
 Researchers used genetic analysis to pinpoint gene variants that were associated with cognitive function independent of amyloid and tau.